Back to Glossary

 Technical

-The floor is the underbody section of a race car that generates downforce by managing airflow beneath the vehicle, improving grip and cornering speed.
+The floor in motorsport is the underside of a race car that manages airflow beneath the vehicle to create downforce and improve grip on the track.

 Never Miss a Race!